radius-project/docs/docs/content/reference/resource-schema/link-schema/dapr-schema/dapr-statestore/_index.md

 ### Provision manually

-If you want to manually manage your infrastructure provisioning outside of Recipes, you can set `resourceProvisioning` to `'manual'` and provide all necessary parameters and values in order for Radius to be able to deploy/connect to the desired infrastructure.
+If you want to manually manage your infrastructure provisioning outside of Recipes, you can set `resourceProvisioning` to `'manual'` and provide all necessary parameters and values and values that enable Radius to deploy or connect to the desired infrastructure.